harrypm/RF-Scripts/README.md

 # Auto Audio Align

-- aligin
+- align

-This script is ment for easy global use of 48kh and 46khz files from HiFi-Decode / Baseband capture from MISRC/Clockgen Mod. will take .JSON decode data and or .wav/.flac audio files either first or last.
+This script is ment for easy global use of 48kh and 46khz files from HiFi-Decode / Baseband capture from MISRC/Clockgen Mod.

+This will take .JSON decode data and or .wav/.flac audio files either first or last.

+# FFV1

+This script is ment for processing legacy uncompressed V210 mov or avi captures, this was used for BMD Media Express captures transcodes before moving to Vrecord, FFV1 + AVC proxy direct capture for inital runs.

 # Proxy